 Several hundred years later, engineers are using that insight in the design of solar sails that use reflective materials to harness photons from the Sun to carry a spacecraft deep into the cosmos.
 A number of organizations, both public and private, are developing and testing solar sails in pursuit of a propulsion system that doesn’t rely on carrying its own propellant into space with it.

-The most recent example of this burgeoning technology is The Planetary Society’s Light Sail 2, a CubeSat-based system featuring a massive solar sail and equipped with two cameras designed by The Aerospace Corporation scheduled to launch as part of the payload on SpaceX’s Space Test Program-2 mission on June 24.
+The most recent example of this burgeoning technology is The Planetary Society’s Light Sail 2, a CubeSat-based system featuring a massive solar sail and equipped with two cameras designed by The Aerospace Corporation launch as part of the payload on SpaceX’s Space Test Program-2 mission on June 24.

 The Aerospace camera, which was also a part of the 2015 Light Sail 1 mission, plays a critical role of capturing images during the deployment of the solar sail.
 It’s information that’s especially useful should something go awry, providing context and data to engineers looking to troubleshoot any issues.